ShaunWilkinson/LearnMVPLinkAppender/README.md

-# MVP Link Auto-Tracker
+# MVP Link Auto-Appender

-A lightweight Edge extension that automatically appends `wt.mc_id=MVP_12345` to all Microsoft Learn links.
-Allowing for much easier sharing of our own learn links.
+A lightweight Edge extension that automatically appends your unique MVP code (Eg. `wt.mc_id=MVP_12345`) to all Microsoft Learn links.
+Allowing for much easier sharing.

 ## How it works